-- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for agerelated macular degeneration.
+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eve, including treatment for agerelated macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
-Tinting, scratch protection, or other enhancements to the eyewear are not covered.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant are not covered.
+Tinting, scratch protection or other enhancements to the evewear are also not covered.

-Note: Cataract surgery may have outpatient hospital or ambulatory surgical center copayment.
+Note: Cataract surgery may have the outpatient hospital or Ambulatory Surgical Center copayment.
 Please see outpatient hospital services.

 Note: Only the conventional intraocular lens is covered with either the blade or laser removal of a cataract.
-Insertion of lenses to correct vision is not covered.
+Insertion of lenses to correct vision are not covered

 Note: Diagnostic testing copayments may apply.
-Please see outpatient diagnostic testing for more information.
+Please see Outpatient Diagnostic Testing for more information.